The Bankrate promise

 An easy way to earn even more rewards is to combine Shop With Chase with Chase Offers, which are discounts that give you statement credits for making purchases at specific retailers.
 Chase Offers are targeted, and you’ll have to activate them within your online account space before making your purchase.

-Although Barclaycard points are less versatile than Chase Ultimate Rewards, they still have value.
-Shop the Barclaycard Reward Boost portal to find deals like 8 points per dollar spent at Under Armour and 5 points per dollar spent at Adidas.
+Although Barclays points are less versatile than Chase Ultimate Rewards, they still have value.
+Shop the Barclays Rewards Boost portal to find deals like 2 points per dollar spent at CVS and 4 points per dollar spent at Nike.

-The Citi Bonus Cash Center offers Citi cardholders cash back at over 1,100 stores.
-Current offers include 4 percent bonus cash back at Atleta or 6 percent bonus cash back at Fresh.
+The Citi Bonus Cash Center offers Citi cardholders cash back at hundreds of online stores.
+As of February 2024, sample offers include 4 percent bonus cash back at Ulta or 5 percent bonus cash back at Under Armour.
+Remember that rewards earned through this portal can stack up with any rewards earned with your Citi credit card.

-American Express features targeted Amex Offers, where you can get statement credits for shopping at particular retailers.
-For example, in your account, you may see options like “Spend $500 or more, get $100 at Hilton Nevada locations” or “spend $100 or more at Madewell, get $20 back.”
+American Express features targeted Amex Offers, where you can get statement credits for shopping at specific retailers or with various brands.
+In your account, you may see options like “Spend $500 or more, get $100 at Hilton Nevada locations” or “spend $100 or more at Madewell, get $20 back.”

-Although Amex doesn’t have its own shopping portal, you can earn Membership Rewards using Rakuten, which we’ll offer more details on below.
+Again, make sure to read the fine print on these offers, discounts and point bonuses, as you may need to activate offers before shopping.
+Although Amex doesn’t have its own shopping portal, you can earn Membership Rewards using Rakuten, described in more detail below.

 Airline shopping portals